eiriniar/CellCnn/README.rst

 Documentation
 =============

-CellCnn's documentation is hosted on http://eiriniar.github.io/CellCnn/
+For additional information, CellCnn's documentation is hosted on http://eiriniar.github.io/CellCnn/